Create a Vuser script in Eclipse

-LoadRunner's basic IDE add-in for Eclipse, lets you create a Java Vuser script in Eclipse.
+LoadRunner's basic IDE add-in for Eclipse enables you to create a Java Vuser script in Eclipse.
 You can begin in VuGen and then open Eclipse.
 Alternatively, you can work from start to finish in Eclipse.

-Note: For details on supported Eclipse versions, see the System Requirements.
+Note: For details on supported versions, see the System Requirements.

 After you install it: